ZIM Integrated Shipping Services Ltd. (ZIM) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for ZIM Integrated Shipping Services Ltd. (ZIM) is $13.42, which is $1.32 above the current market price.
-The public float for ZIM is 93.86M, and currently, short sellers hold a 20.67% ratio of that float.
-The average trading volume of ZIM on September 13, 2023 was 2.59M shares.
+The average price predicted by analysts for ZIM is $12.90, which is $1.01 above the current price.
+The public float for ZIM is 93.86M and currently, short sellers hold a 18.93% ratio of that float.
+The average trading volume of ZIM on September 18, 2023 was 2.54M shares.

 ZIM’s Market Performance

-ZIM’s stock has seen a -0.68% decrease for the week, with a -18.58% drop in the past month and a -12.18% fall in the past quarter.
-The volatility ratio for the week is 2.90%, and the volatility levels for the past 30 days are at 3.56% for ZIM Integrated Shipping Services Ltd. The simple moving average for the last 20 days is -4.66% for ZIM stock, with a simple moving average of -32.96% for the last 200 days.
+ZIM’s stock has seen a 4.27% increase for the week, with a -3.81% drop in the past month and a -8.32% fall in the past quarter.
+The volatility ratio for the week is 4.00%, and the volatility levels for the past 30 days are at 3.61% for ZIM Integrated Shipping Services Ltd. The simple moving average for the past 20 days is 0.62% for ZIM’s stock, with a -30.12% simple moving average for the past 200 days.

-During the last 5 trading sessions, ZIM fell by -0.68%, which changed the moving average for the period of 200-days by -53.39% in comparison to the 20-day moving average, which settled at $12.06.
-In addition, ZIM Integrated Shipping Services Ltd. saw -32.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ZIM rose by +3.81%, which changed the moving average for the period of 200-days by -44.61% in comparison to the 20-day moving average, which settled at $11.82.
+In addition, ZIM Integrated Shipping Services Ltd. saw -30.67% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ZIM